- Office of the Vice Provost

 One semester of college-level ecology or biology, 18 years of age.

-Students will be exposed to a rich array of issues in both countries related to wildlife management and conservation, presented by SFS faculty and guests who have field experience and knowledge of these areas.
+Students will be exposed to a rich array of issues in Tanzania related to wildlife management and conservation, presented by SFS faculty and guests who have field experience and knowledge of these areas.
 Visit the SFS program website for more information.

 A note about housing: Students sleep in thatched-roof bandas with a main building, or chumba, which houses a dining room, kitchen, classroom, and library.
 Additional facilities include a duka (shop), bathrooms, and open-air showers.

 Please visit the SFS program page, and speak to an OSU education abroad advisor regarding the overall program cost.